Family/Wellness

 Practice and Prepare

-Prior to the pandemic, airports and local chapters of national disability organizations were offering events that opened airports and aircraft for tours to help familiarize individuals with autism to the air travel process.
+Airports sometimes offer events that allow airport and airplane tours and rehearsals to help familiarize individuals with autism to the air travel process.
 The availability of these programs in this area may vary.

 Use Visuals